Credential Proxy Pattern for AI Agents

 OPENAI_API_KEY=sk-…in a.envfile is the threat model. - Use short-lived proxy tokens with TTLs matching the task scope.

-- Build revocation tests into your incident response playbook — know the time from “agent compromised” to “all credentials revoked.”
+- Build revocation tests into the incident-response playbook — know the time from “agent compromised” to “all credentials revoked.”

-- Log at the proxy, not just the agent, so logs cannot be overwritten by a compromised agent.
+- Log at the proxy, not just the agent, so a compromised agent cannot overwrite the record.

 Limits

 - Adds a network hop (latency).
-Local proxies like Aegis minimize this.
+Local proxies such as Aegis minimize it.

-- Does not protect credentials used within the proxy-resolved call’s parameters (e.g., credentials passed as query parameters to third-party APIs that the credential proxy does not control).
+- Does not protect credentials passed as parameters of the proxy-resolved call (for example, a secret in a query string to a third-party API the proxy does not control).

-- NHI Governance for AI Agents — broader NHI lifecycle management context
+- NHI Governance for AI Agents — broader NHI lifecycle context

 - Security Controls for AI Stacks — the identity layer where this control sits